anagrosch/fl_lstm_rnn/server_side/README.md

 This folder has the following files:

-- `server_socket.py`: Socket app to create `pkl` files with model parameters received from each client.
+- `basic_server.py`: Socket app to create `pkl` files with model parameters received from each client.
 Sends aggregated results back to each client.
+Executes `aggregate.py` to aggregate the collected client models.

+- `random_sampling_server.py`: Socket app with random sub-sampling of clients.
+Uses `basic_server.py` as base foundation.

 - `aggregate.py`: Aggregates each client's model parameters and saves the final results to a local file.
-Executes `server_socket.py` to get each client's parameters and redistribute the aggregates results.
+Saves collection, aggregation, and redistribution times to a csv file.

 ## Usage

-### Socket Program
+### Basic Socket Program

 #### Get Client Parameters